 What the industrial pig CAFO operators don't seem to understand is that confinement creates extreme stress which affects not only the health of the animal but also degrades the quality of the pork they are trying to market.
 All you have to do is give it the taste test; the difference is remarkable.

-In order to fully appreciate the horror and cruelty of modern pig factory farms, it is important to understand the nature of the pig itself.
+In order to fully appreciate the horror and cruelty of modern industrial pig farms, it is important to understand the nature of the pig itself.
 Please read on.

 Pigs by nature are very intelligent animals and well aware of their surroundings.
 It is the innate intelligence and personality of pigs that makes life for them in CAFO pig farms so troubling.